 Before making your customizations live, take advantage of the preview feature.
 This allows you to see how your custom code affects the group's appearance and functionality, letting you make adjustments as needed without affecting the live site.

 Once you're satisfied with your customizations, save your changes to make them live for all group members.
-Enjoy your newly person
+Enjoy your new person

 Q: How do I check how my group looked before adding the code